Innis Writing Centre

-The writing instructor can help you brainstorm and generate further questions about your subject.
-He or she can also point out places in a draft where something seems to be missing, whether it is background information, evidence, or a logical step in an argument.
+Writing instructors can help you brainstorm and generate further questions about your subject.
+They can also point out places in a draft where something seems to be missing, whether it is background information, evidence, or a logical step in an argument.

 What if I'm getting good grades?
 Can the Writing Centre still help me?

 Absolutely.
 We help students of all levels.
 We’ll adjust the level of instruction upward as you progress and as you undertake more advanced assignments.
 Even if you often get an A on assignments, you may find it helpful to consult us during the planning and writing process and get feedback on finished drafts.
 Or you may simply wish to learn a little more about finer points of style.

 All our instructors are experienced writers, editors, and teachers.
 They’re passionate about helping students to become better communicators.
 You’ll be assigned one of the following based on schedules and availability.

 Cynthia is the director of the Innis Writing Centre.
 She also teaches in Innis’s Writing & Rhetoric Program (W&R), for which she was director from its launch in 2003 until 2016.